mahsaalebakhtiari/Loan_Default_-Prediction/README.md

-# Loan_Default_-Prediction
+# Loan Default Prediction

+**Note:** This is a practice project created for learning and portfolio purposes.

-Machine Learning project for predicting loan default using classification models.
+Machine learning project for predicting loan default using classification models.